 The Dangers of Fluff

 To my surprise, I loved them.
-The first book was entertaining and was mostly fluff, but I enjoyed Rowling’s storytelling.
+The first book was entertaining and didn’t have much substance, but I enjoyed Rowling’s storytelling.
 As the series progressed, I gradually saw the larger themes of Rowling’s tale.
 The books unfolded an epic tale of good and evil, bravery and heroism, temptation and redemption.
 It wasn’t until the final book, Harry Potter and the Deathly Hallows, that Rowling laid the Christian symbolism on thick.
 Like Lewis’s The Lion, The Witch and the Wardrobe, the Deathly Hallows strongly spoke of the power of sacrificial love and the ultimate triumph of good over evil.
 I also noticed several parallels to The Lord of the Rings plotwise.
 While Rowling’s writing can’t compare with Lewis or Tolkien, she still is an excellent storyteller, and I was excited to discover a new author that taught truths via the medium of fantasy literature.

 For Conscience’ Sake